How Often Should I Take My Cat to the Vet?

 • If your cat experiences an injury to their eye, or the eye is red, swollen, closed, or seems cloudy suddenly.

-At the end of the day, if you think something is unusual or cause for concern, you should at a minimum, call your veterinarian for medical advice.
+At the end of the day, if you think something is unusual or your cat seems to be in pain, you should at least call your veterinarian for advice.
+Pumpkin Wellness Club members also get unlimited access to PawSupport, a 24/7 pet health helpline, as one of many perks of joining.

 Planning for your cat’s healthy future